michaelmhchang/budget_app/README.md

 # Future Features
 - ~~Spendings saves to the lists of expenses~~
-- Report GUI (Includes all Income, spendings, and the total saved or lost in table format)
+- ~~Report GUI (Includes all Income, spendings, and the total saved or lost in table format)~~
+- Get information from users
 - Serialize objects so that previous sessions can be loaded up
 - More professional labels (Just making things a bit more fun with current labels)
 - Export report to PDF (Maybe)